LebintitiKobe/EbuyEmporium/ReadMe.md

 - **Kept one record** per unique customer combination
 - **Maintained data lineage** by storing all dropped IDs in linked_ids field

-### Deduplication Logic

-**Assumption:** Customers with identical first name, surname, and postcode are the same person

-This is a reasonable assumption for most cases, though it may occasionally group unrelated people (e.g., family members at same address).

-### Example

-A customer who purchased as guest, then registered online, then called support would have 3 different IDs.
-After deduplication: - One final record with primary ID - linked_ids contains all 3 original IDs - Flags show presence in all 3 systems

 ## STEP 5: Fuzzy Matching (Advanced)